 So can this ground-up approach really change things?
 We think it already is.

 For example, one crucial part of education is having a connection between school and home.
 Teachers want support from families at home, and families want to know what their children are learning; however, building an effective relationship can be difficult when you only get to chat at a parent-teacher conference a few times every year.
 ClassDojo helps teachers, children and families share more easily and more often.
 They now share billions of pictures, videos and messages every year, starting real world conversations that wouldn’t have happened otherwise.
-80% of families say ClassDojo helps them feel much more connected to their child.
+80% of families say ClassDojo helps them feel much more connected to their children than ever before.

-And we’ve heard from teachers everywhere that there’s much more to learning than maths and reading.
+And we’ve heard from teachers and families everywhere that there’s much more to learning than maths and reading.
 For instance, when we asked them about the one topic they wanted to teach more of, teachers overwhelmingly said ‘social and emotional learning’, especially ‘growth mindset’.
 This topic is all about helping kids believe that they can improve (TED Talk here), and has 20 years of research behind it—yet it hadn’t found its way into many classrooms.
 So we partnered with the world’s leading growth mindset researchers at Stanford to create original learning experiences on growth mindset.
 In one school year, more than 10 million children (~1% of all children of primary school age in the world) tried these experiences in their classrooms, and shared them home with their families.

 In the ‘top-down’ world, companies were incentivized to focus on selling to the districts with the largest budgets.
 But because our approach doesn’t rely on salespeople targeting top-down decision makers, we can reach and serve children in all communities equally, all over the world.
 We wouldn’t have it any other way.

 The ability to help every community get the educational experiences they need for their children, faster and cheaper than ever before, is an exciting development.
 We’re just getting started.